10 Tips for Walking & Hiking in Niue

 10 Tips for Walking & Hiking in Niue(c) niuepocketguide.com

 With the exception of a few obscure sea tracks, all of Niue’s sea tracks are well-signposted from the main ring road around the island.
-Sea track signs are blue and say “Hala Tahi [track name]” in large letters and “Sea Track” in small letters underneath.
-Some of the more popular sea tracks also have an information sign at the start of the track telling some of the history of the area you are about to visit.
+Sea track signs are blue and say “Hala Tahi [Track Name]” in large letters and “Sea Track” in small letters underneath.
+Some of the more popular sea tracks also have a Niue Tourism information sign at the start of the track telling some of the history of the area you are about to visit.

 5. Check the Tide Times

-Like we said, Niue’s sea tracks often lead to somewhere amazing to swim, snorkel or reef walk, but doing this safely greatly relies on what the tide is doing.
+As we said, Niue’s sea tracks often lead to somewhere amazing to swim, snorkel or reef walk, but doing this safely greatly relies on what the tide is doing.
 As a general rule, swimming and reef walking in Niue are best at low tide, but there are variations of the best tide to visit for some areas.
-This information is best explained in our What You Need to Know About the Tide Times in Niue and Niue’s Best Tidal Activities & Attractions.
+This information is best explained in our What You Need to Know About the Tide Times in Niue and 10 Places to Go in Niue at Low Tide.

 10 Tips for Walking & Hiking in Niue(c) niuepocketguide.com